 In order to screen out such atypical cases from individual DRGs, the Medicare scheme in the US adopted a technique known as 'trimming' the distribution (to avoid distorting the federal government's system of 'prospective payment').
 While the detailed calculations need not bother us (see Appendix III), the method determines points along the length of stay axis for each DRG beyond which a patient would be considered atypical for that group and the hospital would be reimbursed differently for that case.
 A variety of trimming methods have been used ranging from the complex US formula to the more usual 'mean ± 2 standard deviations' carried out on transformed data.
-Statistically derived trim points can also be modified in the light of medical judgments about the resource use of patients 'typical' of the group.
+Statisfically derived trim points can also be modified in the light of medical judgments about the resource use of patients 'typical' of the group.
 In the UK an additional form of trimming is sometimes necessary to separate 'social' care from the acute treatment days, in other words to identify those days at the end of a patient stay which are needed while arrangements are made with other support agencies.
 This mostly occurs in the care of the elderly and it is often worth looking at geriatric cases within a DRG separately from other specialties.
 To examine them in aggregate can cloud messages that could be obtained from either group individually.
-Before leaving this discussion, it should be noted that the choice of trimming methods is a political one, not only in the US where such decisions affect the resourcing levels of hospitals, but in other health care systems where assessment of performance is likely to be based on those cases remaining within the trim points.
+Before leaving this discussion, it should be noted that the choice of trimming methods is a political one, not only in the US where such decisions affect the methods is a political one, not only in the US where such decisions affect the resourcing levels of hospitals, but in other health care systems where assessment of performance is likely to be based on the population remaining within the trim points.